Art Is My Life

 Art was a powerful force of hope and healing in Faris’ cancer journey.
 He immersed himself in the creative process, and in it, found pure delight and joy.
 Understanding the power of creative expression, we seek to bring this same joy to children and their families in the hospital through unique art programs.

-Art Is My Life is an initiative to provide young people affected by cancer, and their families, meaningful opportunities for creative expression during their hospital stay.
-Our vision is to dedicate a Child Life Specialist/Art Therapist as an “Art Fairy” within Texas Children’s Cancer Center.
+Art Is My Life is an initiative that provides young people affected by cancer, and their families, meaningful opportunities for creative expression during their hospital stay.
+Our vision is to dedicate Art Therapists as “Art Fairies” within children’s cancer centers.
 This initiative aspires to share the joy and delight that Faris found in the creative process.

-We also facilitate opportunities for volunteers to engage in art projects with children at the Cancer Center, guided by the Art Fairy or a local artist.
+We also facilitate quarterly opportunities for volunteers to engage in art experiences with children at the Cancer Center, guided by the Art Fairy or a local artist.

 “Art is the highest form of hope.”